asksven/AndroidCommon/README.md

-# AndroidCommon is deprecated, the soruce has been moved to BetterBatteryStats
+# AndroidCommon is deprecated, the source has been moved to BetterBatteryStats